How Many Poppy Seeds To Test Positive For Opiates?

 Opium is a highly addictive narcotic drug derived from the dried latex sap of the opium poppy plant.

 Opium is produced by scoring the unripe seed pods of the opium poppy plant and collecting the milky latex sap that oozes out.
 The sap is then dried into a sticky brown substance.
-It can be smoked, eaten, or processed to extract psychoactive compounds like codeine and morphine.
+Opium can be consumed via smoking, eating, or processing to isolate mind-altering substances like codeine and morphine.

-The opiate substances from the poppy plant act on the central nervous system to produce pain relief, sedation, and euphoria.
+The opiates from the poppy plant interact with the central nervous system, yielding effects like pain alleviation, tranquility, and euphoria.

 What affects the opiate content in poppy seeds?